 For more than 200 years Mobile had welcomed outsiders – Irish Catholics fleeing the famine, Jewish merchants, along with legions of Creoles, the free offspring of French or Spanish fathers and chattel mothers – and they in turn challenged inbred thinking on everything from politics to race.
 The result, during the post-Civil War period of Reconstruction, was a blurring of color lines in ways unthinkable in Montgomery, Selma, and most of the rest of Alabama.
 Unfortunately for young Leroy, that live-and-let-live mindset had begun fraying by the turn of the century and it unraveled entirely the very season of his birth, when a local ordinance mandated separate seating on streetcars.
 Blacks were barred from most restaurants, cemeteries, saloons, hotels, and brothels.
 Whites and blacks were not allowed to attend the same school, marry one another, or play baseball on the same fields of green.
 Leroy Page was too young to understand those developments but they were reinforced every day he spent in his native city.
 Those first few years, “I was no different from any other kid,” he wrote half a century on, “only in Mobile I was a nigger kid.
 I went around with the back of my shirt torn, a pair of dirty diapers or raggedy pieces of trousers covering me.
 Shoes?
 They was someplace else.”

-All the Page kids knew by the age of six that they had to help to help to put food on the table and, in a good year, shoes on their feet.
+All the Page kids knew by the age of six that they had to help to put food on the table and, in a good year, shoes on their feet.
 Leroy worked the alleyways like a pro, cashing in empty bottles he found there.
 Delivering ice also brought in small change.
 But he was springing up like a weed in a bog, and as he grew so did Lula’s and John’s expectations of his earning power.
 The obvious place to look for work was the nearby L&N station, where the pint-sized porter polished the boots of wealthy white travelers or carried their bags to hotels like Mobile’s luxurious Battle House for as little as a dime.
 Realizing he could not bring home a real day’s pay if he made just 10 cents at a time, he got a pole and some rope and jerry-rigged a contraption that let him sling together two, three, or four satchels and cart them all at once.
 His invention quadrupled his income.
 It also drew chuckles from the other baggage boys.
 “You look like a walking satchel tree,” one of them yelled.
 The description fit him to a tee and it stuck.
 “LeRoy Paige,” he said, “became no more and Satchel Paige took over.”

 His last name eventually was rewritten, too, from Page to Paige.
 “Page looked too much like page in a book,” his mother offered.
 Satchel had a more exotic explanation: “My folks started out by spelling their name ‘Page’ and later stuck in the ‘i’ to make themselves sound more high-tone.”